MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-speechSDK-ch4.md

     ![Module4Chapter4step24im](images/module4chapter4step24im-missing02.png)

 26. Press the Play button in the Unity Editor and click the rocket button to start intent recognition.
-Utter the phrase “select the launch rocket button.”
+Utter the phrase "select the launch rocket button."

     >[!NOTE]
     >The app recognized the desired function and activated the rocket button.